How Long Does It Take to Rank on Google?

 Make sure you’re thinking through the basic architecture of your site before you engage in content production, or else you may be wasting your time.
 Is your blog live?
 Can we start publishing immediately?
 Does Google know it exists?
 Is it easy for Google to crawl your site with little to no confusion?

-So the most efficient way to start a successful content engagement is to make sure your site is built on a solid foundation and is maintained by a technical team you trust!
+The most efficient way to start a successful content engagement is to make sure your new website is built on a solid foundation and maintained by a technical team you trust!

-Assuming your site is in good shape with no major errors, here are some of the major factors that impact your ranking and traffic timeline.
+Once you’ve ensured that your site is technically sound with no major errors, you can examine the other major factors that impact your ranking and traffic timeline.

 2. Your Domain Authority